mikesamuel/LexIcon/docs/grammar.md

 another iteration is attempted.  `{...}+` and `{...}*` are syntactic sugar for loops, and `{...}?` is syntactic sugar for `{...} / {}`.

-All&only statements that have side effects are in the production *Mut*.
+All&only statements that have side effects are in [*Mut*](grammar.md#Mut).
 These statements always succeed.
 Any preconditions must be checked before execution reaches them.

-*Panic* neither passes nor succeeds, but causes execution to terminate with no usable result.
+The [*Panic*](grammar.md#Panic) statement neither passes nor succeeds, but causes execution to terminate with no usable result.
 TODO: advice for backend implementors -- on panic, set the length of output buffers to zero or otherwise spike them.

 ----